 Another area where the James Webb has made significant progress is exoplanet research, including detailed measurement of the atmospheres of exoplanets such as those in the system TRAPPIST-1, a group of seven exoplanets discovered in 2016 about 40 light-years away orbiting a small star.

-The system is the largest known "collection" of Earth-sized exoplanets in a star's "habitable zone," the distance from a star where scientists think there might be conditions that could support life.
-In research published in March, the researchers were able to use data from infrared radiation from a secondary eclipse, or when a planet passed behind TRAPPIST-1, to find that TRAPPIST 1-b, the innermost planet, does not it has an atmosphere.
+The system is the largest known “collection” of Earth-sized exoplanets in a star's “habitable zone,” the distance from a star where scientists think there might be conditions that could support life.
+In research published in March, researchers were able to use infrared radiation data from a secondary eclipse, or when a planet passed behind TRAPPIST-1, to find that TRAPPIST 1-b, the innermost planet, did not It has a vibe.

 Water and comets

-Closer to home, the James Webb Space Telescope has made some startling discoveries in our asteroid belt.
-In a study Milam worked on published in May, researchers used JWST to identify the first known comet surrounded by water vapor in the asteroid belt.
-Previously, comets containing water ice had only been found in the distant Oort Cloud and Kuiper Belt.
+Closer to home, the James Webb Space Telescope has made some surprising discoveries in our asteroid belt.
+In a study published in May that Milam worked on, researchers used JWST to identify the first known comet surrounded by water vapor in the asteroid belt.
+Previously, comets containing water ice had only been found in the distant Oort Cloud and the Kuiper Belt.

-"The presence of water vapor in the asteroid belt is huge," Milam said.
-"That means there is some kind of mechanism that preserves water ice in an asteroid-like body so close to our sun."
+“The presence of water vapor in the asteroid belt is enormous,” Milam said.
+“This means that there is some kind of mechanism that preserves water ice in an asteroid-like body so close to our sun.”

 Every observation made by James Webb also benefits from his extraordinary optics.
 JWST was required to have a small diffraction limit of just two microns, Milam said.
 But the telescope turned out to be even more accurate: its diffraction limit is currently 1,1 microns.